Silvosus/Data_Cleaning_Project/README.md

 Were of interest only the variables with mean or standard deviation, so the remaining were deleted from the data set.

-The activity labels were added to each activity.
+Labels were added to activities.

 The resultant data set variables were appropriately labeled with descriptive names.